-As always the comments section is moderated.
-All comments must be approved.
-The comment section is reserved for those who knew Jake and want to share thoughts or memories of him.
+As always, the comments section is reserved for those who knew Lue and want to share thoughts or memories of him.

 – Jack Cameron